kylefox/jquery-modal/README.md

 # Events

-The following events are triggered on the modal element at various points in the open/close cycle.
+The following events are triggered on the modal element at various points in the open/close cycle (see below for AJAX events).
 Hopefully the names are self-explanatory.

     $.modal.BEFORE_BLOCK = 'modal:before-block';
     $.modal.BLOCK = 'modal:block';